 What Does Remortgage Mean?

-Remortgaging is the process of switching from one mortgage lender to another but staying in the same property.
+To remortgage means to switch from one mortgage lender to another but stay in the same property.
 The most common time to remortgage is when your current product has come to its end.

 In today's competitive market, many borrowers choose to switch their mortgage every few years to take advantage of the new rates on offer.
 Those that remain on their lender’s SVR (standard variable rate) after their initial product ended could lose out on a range of potential benefits, not least the opportunity to reduce their monthly payments, which could be a significant margin in some cases.